-What you must pay when Services that are covered for you you get these services Durable medical equipment (DME) and related supplies Prior Authorization rules may apply.
-(For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.)
-20% coinsurance for Covered items include, but are not limited to: wheelchairs, Medicare-covered durable crutches, powered mattress systems, diabetic supplies, hospital medical equipment beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, Your cost sharing for nebulizers, and walkers.
-Medicare oxygen We cover all medically necessary DME covered by Original equipment coverage is Medicare.
-If our supplier in your area does not carry a particular 20%, every month. brand or manufacturer, you may ask them if they can special order it for you.
+What you must pay when you get these services Services that are covered for you Durable medical equipment (DME) and related supplies Prior Authorization rules (For a definition of durable medical equipment, see Chapter 10 of this document as well as Chapter 3, Section 7.)
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

+We cover all medically necessary DME covered by Original Medicare.
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.AlterwoodAdvantage.com.
-Emergency care \$100 copay for each Medicare-covered Emergency care refers to services that are: emergency visit.
-Furnished by a provider qualified to furnish emergency services, and This copay is not waived if Needed to evaluate or stabilize an emergency medical you are admitted to the condition. hospital.